Mike Dee

 Mike Dee is an American business executive.
-He currently serves as president of Deutsch Family Wine & Spirits.
+He is president of Deutsch Family Wine & Spirits.
 Dee is also the co-founder and chairman of Pickleball 4 America, the organization that owns the U.S. Open Pickleball Championships.

 Dee has held executive leadership roles with some of the biggest brands in professional sports, including as CEO and president of the San Diego Padres, CEO of the Miami Dolphins and Hard Rock Stadium, and COO of the Boston Red Sox.

 Early life and education

 A native of Baltimore, Maryland, Dee was an avid sports fan growing up, following the Baltimore Orioles, Baltimore Colts, Washington Bullets (now Wizards), and University of Maryland basketball.
-He attended Franklin and Marshall College (F&M) in Lancaster, Pennsylvania, earning a degree in Government while playing collegiate basketball.
+He attended The John Carroll School in Bel Air, MD.
+He then attended Franklin and Marshall College (F&M) in Lancaster, Pennsylvania, earning a degree in Government while playing collegiate basketball.
 Dee is a member of Sigma Pi fraternity and remains active in philanthropic initiatives.
-He previously served as chairman of the Pan-Mass Challenge, where he helped raise over $1 billion for cancer research.
+He previously was chairman of the Pan-Mass Challenge, where he helped raise over $1 billion for cancer research.